Last updated on May 8th, 2017 at 01:11 pm

 It’ll open up this menu, just click “English” then the dialog itself and most of the rest of the site translates itself immediately.

-Continue reading “Tap Into Japan: Importing from Amazon Japan”
+Continue reading “Tap Into Japan: How to Import from Amazon Japan”

 IF is your standard majorly overpowered Protagonist this time around (much more so than Neptune has ever been).
 Retaining her incredible AGI and ability to use both magic and physical attacks, she now has a buffed transformation state much like the CPUs and generally has stats well in excess of what she normally would have as a Maker.